Oct 08, 2020 by Coalition

 Around the world, journalists, bloggers, medical workers, human rights defenders and all those who are raising concerns for the inadequate response to the Covid-19 pandemic are under attack.
 In an attempt to silence their dissenting voices, they are being accused of spreading false information, smeared, threatened, arrested, and physically attacked.*

 Our Coalition members and press freedom organizations around the world are denouncing a growing backlash against media workers in the context of the pandemic and they are calling on development banks to take concrete actions to protect journalists.
-For further information, please check out the online tracker developed by Reporters Without Borders (Tracker 19), which is monitoring the pandemic’s impacts on journalism and documenting attacks against press freedom worldwide.

 In the sections below, you can find: